JDN89/crafting_interpreters/rlox/README.md

 - tubo fish ::<u32>(), it looks like a fish, moves like a fish and parse like a parser.
 -  dyn: Short for "dynamic," this keyword is used to indicate that we're working with trait objects, where the concrete type implementing the trait is known only at runtime.
 - In rust modules are not mapped to the FS like f.e.
 Java.
 You can declare a module with the mod keyword and have multiple mods in the same file.
 In rust Sub modules must be declared within the parent module -> in our case inside the lib.rs
+- For some use cases, when matching enums, match is awkward. in this case it's easier to use if let {} else {}.
+In _match_ you have to go over all the arms and in if let you're interested in matching only one specific case. [if let] (https://doc.rust-lang.org/book/ch06-03-if-let.html)

 ## Error handling
 - ? propagates the error to the caller of the function, so unwrap OR return ERR(From::from(err)).
 In our case the cli is the caller of main